 The Institute for the Preservation of Medical Traditions focuses on the Mediterranean tradition, and has special interest in the Greek medical heritage and the contribution of the Arabo-Islamic World to medicine.
 In the future, it will integrate other traditions into its programme.

-The Institute for the Preservation of Medical Traditions Inc. is incorporated in Delaware, U.S.A., and hosted in the Department of Botany at the National Museum of Natural History of the Smithsonian Institution, in Washington, DC.
+The Institute for the Preservation of Medical Traditions Inc. is incorporated in Delaware, U.S.A.

 The activity of the Institute is monitored by a Board of Trustees, working in collaboration with a Scholarly Advisory Board.
 It is operated by a CEO and a Scientific Director.